DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Security of

-If the simulator $\sim$ ask more than $q$ ideal queries $\ideal$, the simulation fails.
-We show that the probability of failure is negligible.
-The failure happens when an adversary asks ${q+1}$'th valid $\prooforacle{H_{kw}}{}$ query without querying $\prooforacle{exp}{}$ more than $q$ times.
-Informally, this means that the adversary can compute the exponentiation $r^\alpha_i$ of $q+1$ random values $r_i$ with only $q$ queries to the exponentiation oracle, which translates into the \textsf{One-more-Gap-DH} problem.
+First, we prove in Lemma~\ref{lm:ind-real-sim} that as long as the simulator does not abort, $\sim$ is indistinguishable from $\real_q$.
+Second, we show in Lemma~\ref{lm:neg-abort} that the probability of abort is negligible.
+The simulator aborts when an adversary queries ${q+1}$ distinct keywords from $\prooforacle{H_{kw}}{\sim}$ without querying $\prooforacle{exp}{\sim}$ more than $q$ times.
+Informally, this means that the adversary can compute the exponentiation $r^\alpha_i$ of $q+1$ random values $r_i$ with only $q$ queries to the exponentiation oracle, which translates into the One-more-Gap-DH problem.
+We show that if an adversary $\adv$ exists which has a non-negligible chance of forcing an abort, we can build an adversary $\advb$ that can break the One-more-Gap-DH assumption given black-box access to $\adv$.